AriartWt/bee-color-framework/README.en.md

 guy, I try to traduce it as I can, so please do not hesitate to correct me when I'm wrong, it would be appreciated.

-Finally, I try to write a well written doc, as clear and detailed as possible, so, once again, if something is missing or unclear, don't hesistate to contact me.
+Finally, I try to produce a well written doc, as clear and detailed as possible, so, once again, if something is missing or unclear, don't hesistate to contact me.